 Data activism about feminicide

 As a research affiliate at the Data + Feminism Lab at MIT, I co-lead the participatory action research project “Data Against Feminicide,” which aims to (1) understand the data-gathering practices and technological challenges faced by activists who monitor feminicides and other forms of gender-related violence, particularly in the Americas, and (2) work with activists to co-design and develop digital tools that facilitate their monitoring labor.
-Through this work our team has co-developed a data highlighter browser extension and a tailored email alert system that uses machine learning to identify news articles that are highly likely to concern a feminicide.
+Through this work our team has co-developed a data highlighter browser extension and a tailored email alert system that uses machine learning (a form of AI) to identify news articles that are highly likely to concern a feminicide.
 Both tools are freely accessible in English, Spanish, and Portuguese.
-Supporting materials and tutorials can be accessed here, and a brief report on our work here.
+Supporting materials and tutorials can be accessed here, and a research report on our work to date here.
+The report is available in English, Portuguese, and Spanish.

-The project was originally co-created by Catherine D’Ignazio (Data + Feminism Lab), Silvana Fumega (Latin American Open Data Initiative, ILDA), and Helena Suárez Val (Feminicidio Uruguay).
-I contribute to the project’s qualitative research and collaborative work with activists, including coordinating our work in Brazil alongside Alessandra Jungs de Almeida.
+The project was originally co-created by Catherine D’Ignazio (Data + Feminism Lab), Silvana Fumega, and Helena Suárez Val (Feminicidio Uruguay), in partnership with the Latin American Open Data Initiative (ILDA).
+I joined the project in 2020 as a researcher and the leadership team in 2023.
+I have led the project’s qualitative research and data analysis and contributed to our collaborative work with activists across contexts, including leading our work in Brazil alongside Alessandra Jungs de Almeida.

 Related work